Election of Student Representatives

 Here you will find all results of the election: Election results 2015

-The election of the student representatives at the Vienna University of Technology (TU Wien) takes place from 19 to 21 May 2015.
+The election of the student representatives at the TU Wien (TU Wien) takes place from 19 to 21 May 2015.
 Make use of your right to vote and thus support the doctoral student representative body!
 Below we want to sum up what the accomplishments of our work during the last two years were.
 Furthermore, we describe what we want to achieve during the next two years.
 You will also find all relevant information about where and how you can vote on this site.

 You can vote for the doctoral student representatives (Programme Representation of Students or in German "Studienvertretung"), the representatives of all students at the TU Wien (University Representation of Students or in German "Universitätsvertretung") and the representatives of all students in Austria (National Representation of Students or in German "Bundesvertretung").
 Further information is available at the HTU Homepage.